mehradmrt/P_Orchard_Data_Analysis/README.md

 ## Description

 This repository provides a comprehensive machine learning pipeline for water status detection in orchards, leveraging classification and regression algorithms to predict Stem Water Potential.
 The project consists of three main modules: data mining, data cleaning, and data analysis.
-These modules are aimed to analyze weather and drone imaging metadata to provide data-driven models for precise water status prediction.
+These modules are aimed to analyze weather and drone imaging metadata to provide data-driven models for precise water status detection in pistachio orchards.

 ## Installation